 How to Write a Hotel or Motel Business Plan or Template

-The hotel and motel industry has been growing continuously over the last several years.
+The hotel and motel industry has continuously grown over the last several years.
 There are numerous reasons for the hotel and motel industry.

 CHECK OUT OUR HOTEL/MOTEL BUSINESS PLAN TEMPLATE!!!